vaadin/vcf-nav/README.md

 # vcf-nav

 Vaadin Component Factory component for navigation menus.
 This component is a stepping stone towards an official Vaadin component.
-Please provide feedback as issues in this repository or on the Vaadin Discord chat.
+Please provide feedback through issues in this repository.

 ## Features